 In 1928 Respighi wrote his third symphonic poem describing aspects of his adopted city: Roman Festivals again made up of four parts: Circuses, Jubilee, October festival and Epiphany.

-The popes had mainly used elms to embellish the largest Roman roads: some alleys leading to S. Maria Maggiore (a street near the basilica is still called Via dell'Olmata)
+The popes had mainly used elms to embellish the largest Roman roads: some streets leading to S. Maria Maggiore (one of them is still called Via dell'Olmata)

 In the 1930s it was the turn of pines to be chosen mainly to embellish the archaeological areas (e.g. the Palatine) and the most evocative sections of the ancient walls (e.g. those near Piramide di Caio Cestio).
 Pines were often planted in association with cypresses and oleanders, but today there are not many oleanders left.